tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (big-endian) order; the uint32 represented by the hex bytes 01 02 03 04 is
 equivalent to the decimal value 16909060.

-Note that in some cases (e.g., DH parameters) it is necessary to represent integers as opaque vectors.
-In such cases, they are represented as unsigned integers (i.e., additional leading zero octets are not used even if the most significant bit is set).

 ##  Enumerateds